nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Removes an appointment from the system.
+This command allows you to remove an appointment from the system.
 The appointment to be deleted is identified by the index number shown in the displayed list of appointments by `list-appointments`.

 **Command Format** <br>
 `delete-appt APPOINTMENT_INDEX pi/patient-index`